K-Phoen/blog/content/posts/digging-into-humbug.md

 ### First step: `composer.json`

 I'll use the `composer.json` file as entry point to this analysis.
-The goal here is to see if there is a dependency that could be use to analyse and manipulate source code.
+The goal here is to see if there is a dependency that could be use to analyze and manipulate source code.
 I'm thinking about a library like [nikic/PHP-Parser](https://github.com/nikic/PHP-Parser) for instance.